terryChou28/Memo-App/README.md

 # Memo Web App
-Memo Wep App is an open-source browser app that allows users to add event reminders built with React.js.
+Memo Wep App is an open-source browser app built with React.js that allows users to add event reminders.

 ## What will the application do?
 - This application allows the user to add an arbitrary numbr of new events with specified date and time to a memo app.

 ![add](memo.gif)

 - This application also allows the user to delete any number of events added earlier.

 ![delete](memo2.gif)

 ## Installation